Life gets busy. Has Leadership Strategy and Tactics been gathering dust on your bookshelf? Instead, pick up the key ideas now.

 Apologies

 Apologizing is an integral part of extreme ownership.
 Some leaders argue that apologizing shows weakness.
-Jocko believes that declining to apologize is a more significant sign of self-doubt.
+Jocko believes declining to apologize is a more significant sign of self-doubt.
 Team members will have more confidence in a leader willing to accept fault and apologize for these mistakes.

 Comment below and let others know what you have learned or if you have any other thoughts.